Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 VIO-LENCE start work on another demo while playing live shows with the band’s new membership, but things will not last, unfortunately.
 Despite working on a fourth album at the time, vocalist Sean Killian will soon depart the band as well, leaving the three-song ‘Torque‘ demo in his wake and the band’s final live show (at that time) on December 18, 1993.

-In the early 2000’s, Testament and Dublin Death Patrol front man Chuck Billy is diagnosed with cancer, thus a co-benefit show, Thrash Of The Titans, is arranged for he and fellow cancer-stricken musician, Chuck Schuldiner (Death, Control Denied).
+In the early 2000s, Testament and Dublin Death Patrol frontman Chuck Billy is diagnosed with cancer, thus a co-benefit show, Thrash Of The Titans, is arranged for him and fellow cancer-stricken musician, Chuck Schuldiner (Death, Control Denied).
 It is both cause and catalyst for the reunion of several then-defunct Bay Area bands, including Heathen, Forbidden Evil (Forbidden), Death Angel, pre-Testament band Legacy, and VIO-LENCE (minus Robb Flynn, who declined to participate).
 As a result of this 2001 show, Exodus, Heathen, and Death Angel all officially reunite, with Forbidden following suit in 2007.

 A two-disc DVD release ‘Blood And Dirt‘ from Megaforce Records arrives in 2006, with Disc 1 featuring a documentary on the band.
 It contains rare videos, pictures, and interviews with everyone who was in the band, as well as friends, managers, other bands, fans, etc. Disc 2 has several past live performances from VIO-LENCE.

 In 2017, singer Sean Killian was diagnosed with stage-four liver cirrhosis related to a genetic condition called hemochromatosis, and a benefit on his behalf was organized.
 “Killian On Command: An Evening Of Vio-Lence” took place at The Midway in San Francisco, California on January 20, 2018.
-It included performances by the members of VIO-LENCE and numerous Bay Area bands [covered HERE at Riff Relevant].
+It included performances by the members of VIO-LENCE and numerous Bay Area bands.
 In November of last year, Sean’s wife Dana shared postings on social media that cryptically confirmed her husband had recovered from his illness.